aaronpkelly/aaronpkelly.github.io/_posts/2020-01-06-Blocking-ads-and-unwanted-internet-traffic.md

 ---
-title: Blocking all the things with NextDNS
+title: Blocking ads and unwanted internet traffic
-description: Blocking unwanted internet traffic using NextDNS
+description: How I block all unwanted internet traffic to every device in my home
 date: 2020-01-06
 tags:
     - nextdns